 Creating Your Evaluation Framework

-- Develop a scoring system that can be used for diverse areas (technology and teamwork, and tokenomics, for example).
+- Develop a scoring system for different areas (technology, team, and tokenomics)

 Conclusion